Army Reserve Officers' Training Corps: Advanced Course

-Advanced Camp is a paid four-week leadership course conducted at Fort Knox, Kentucky each summer.
+Advanced Camp is a paid 35 day leadership course conducted at Fort Knox, Kentucky each summer.
 It was formerly conducted at Fort Lewis, Washington, Fort Bragg, North Carolina and Fort Riley, Kansas.
 In 2014, Advanced Camp (then LDAC) was consolidated with Basic Camp at Fort Knox, Kentucky.
 This was a period of upheaval for the training event due to the rapid change of locations and new Cadet Command Commanding General stripping Advanced Camp of its graded portion.
 For 2014, Advanced Camp, then LDAC, retained its graded portions, but in 2015 it was changed to Cadet Leadership Camp (CLC).
 During the time it was called CLC, all the graded portions of were taken out and the 4 week period was pass/no pass.
 In 2016 a new commanding general took over Cadet Command, on his first day CLC became Advanced Camp and in 2017 the old style of graded events will be brought back.
 This includes a graded PT test, graded rifle qualification and graded training lanes.
 Typically, cadets attend Advanced Camp during the summer between their first and second years in the Advanced Course (junior and senior year of college).
 At Advanced Camp, cadets take on various leadership roles and are evaluated on their performance and leadership abilities in those positions.
 Cadets also participate in adventure training to include: confidence and obstacle courses, rappelling, water safety, weapons firing and patrolling.
 While at Advanced Camp, cadets take a series of standardized tests including the Cadet Development Assessment (CDA).
 The CDA assesses the state of a MSIII cadet's development in preparation for the MSIV year with a focus on mission-context problem solving.
 Cadets must attend and complete Advanced Camp to earn an Army commission.